Master of Physician Assistant Studies

 - Abnormal Psychology (or Developmental Psychology throughout the Lifespan)

 Applicants must have a minimum cumulative prerequisite grade point average of 3.0 as well as a minimum grade of C in all prerequisite courses (listed above).
 Coursework ten years or older is not accepted as prerequisite coursework.
-Applicants may have up to two prerequisite courses in progress during spring of the year they plan to enter the program.
+First-time applicants may have up to two prerequisite courses in progress during spring of the year they plan to enter the program.
 This coursework and any degree work must be completed by June 30 of the year of admission.

 Code | Title | Credits |